Docencia-fmrico/visual-behavior-rosqui/README.md

 <h1>VISUAL BEHAVIOUR</h1>

-<p align="center"> We were asked to complete the following task which, in this case we were obliged to use <b>behaviour trees</b>, a different way of approaching the solution of these exercises instead of using finite state machine.
+<p> We were asked to complete the following task which, in this case we were obliged to use <b>behaviour trees</b>, a different way of approaching the solution of these exercises instead of using finite state machine.
  </p>

 This task is called visual navigation as we have had to handle 3 exercises: